AbrahamPaulJ/AutoApply/README.md

   *(Both must be logged into Seek)*
 - ngrok auth Key.
 Get one for free at https://ngrok.com/docs/api/resources/api-keys/
 - A Gemini API Key.
 Get one for free at https://aistudio.google.com/app/apikey
-- A Telegram number to receive the job listings in real time.
+- A Telegram number to receive the applications in real time.

 ---